IDMNYU/DMUY1143_A_IdeationPrototyping_Spring2021_Bennett/Future_weeklyBrief.md

 ##### Spring 2021 • Katherine Bennett • Tues/Thurs 4:00PM-5:50PM • Remote

+#### Semester week 7 | Week 2: Go deeper

+1. Take key discoveries that you are gravitating towards from your mind maps, and further explore those explicitly and more deeply through concept maps.
+Explore the relationships and meanings behind these concepts.
+This should be larger, explorative and thoughtful.

+Post the visuals to your blog along with a written reflection about what was generated and how things have developed.

+2. Create a post that is a written statement regarding what your Future project is going to be about.
+Where are you at the end of your card sorting?
+What sort of specific ideas arose from the interplay and ideation of your themes, descriptors and enabler cards?

+3. Develop the world that your future is.
+What is your future like? (pick at least 6 to incorporate into your world and write a post on your blog detailing this):
+     > government <br>
+  > living conditions <br>
+   > health <br>
+   > food <br>
+   > economy<br>
+   > climate<br>
+   > shared values<br>
+  > work conditions<br>
+   >  communication<br>
+   > information<br>
+   > learning<br>
+   > transportation<br>

+4. Identify Secondary topics, in addition to your Primary topics for your Future Narrative.
+Research (and be diverse with your research) these topics.
+What are some analogous times in history?
+What are some related discoveries in science, technology, medicine, etc?
+You can pull from these to inform your story.
+Begin an annotated bibliography, annotating what you have specifically gained from this source.
+4 sources minimum.

 #### Semester Week 6 | Week 1: Future Project Launch